KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_6_branching_and_the_art_of_collaboration.md

 5. Fork the repository.

+    {% hint style='tip' %}
+    If you need a refresher on how to fork a repository go back to [Part 5: Forking](/class_exercises/part_5_practice_with_forking.md).
+    {% endhint %}

-5. In Git Bash or iTerm2 change directory to your CodingAndCocktails directory.
+6. In Git Bash or iTerm2 change directory to your CodingAndCocktails directory.

 6. Clone the repository and `cd` into it.